stacymav/ergodic_iSAC_exploration/README.md

 # ergodic_iSAC_quadrotor
-C++ code implementing ergodic iSAC: an ergodic control algorithm that uses complex agent dynamics to explore a probability-of-detection distribution in real time.
-The current implementation uses 12-dimensional quadrotor dynamics.
+C++ code implementing ergodic iSAC: an ergodic control algorithm that uses complex agent dynamics to explore a varying probability-of-detection distribution in real time.
+The current implementation uses 12-dimensional quadrotor dynamics to explore a Gaussian distribution  with the peak performing a circular motion.

 # Dependencies
 The code requires the Boost and Eigen libraries.